 - The Program Head (if appropriate) and FPRC shall each examine the PPE Review File, and each shall provide the faculty member under evaluation with the opportunity to discuss the PPE Review File and the preliminary evaluation.
 The Program Head (if appropriate) and the FPRC will subsequently provide a written response to the preliminary evaluation.
 The faculty member under review may also provide a response.
 The responses become part of the PPE Review File.

 - After receiving the responses of the faculty member under review (if any), the Department Head (if appropriate) and the FPRC, the Dean shall re-examine the PPE Review File and make a written finding no later than November 15, unless the President approves an extension.

 - The Dean's finding and the response of the FPRC must be communicated in writing to the faculty member and the Department Head (if appropriate).
 The faculty member will be given the opportunity to discuss the finding with the Dean and will be allowed 10 working days to respond in writing to the finding.
 The finding and the faculty member's written response become part of the PPE Review File.
-After 10 working days, the Dean shall send the PPE Review File to the Executive Vice President and Provost (Provost), who will notify the Dean and faculty member of its receipt within 10 working days.
+After 10 working days, the Dean shall send the PPE Review File to the Chief Academic Officer (Provost), who will notify the Dean and faculty member of its receipt within 10 working days.